petergithub/notes/01Technology/ubuntuNotes.md

 * CTRL+c: 终止命令
 * CTRL+z: 挂起命令

+#### history cmd

+history with date and time

+1. macOS `history -t"%F %T"`
+2. zsh `history -i`
+3. bash `echo 'export HISTTIMEFORMAT="%d/%m/%y %T "' >> ~/.bash_profile && source ~/.bash_profile`

+`man zshbuiltins` to see more format:

+* -f     prints full time-date stamps in the US `MM/DD/YY hh:mm' format
+* -i     prints full time-date stamps in ISO8601 `yyyy-mm-dd hh:mm' format
+* -t fmt prints time and date stamps in the given format; fmt is formatted with the strftime function with the zsh extensions  described  for  the  %D{string} prompt format in the section EXPANSION OF PROMPT SEQUENCES in zshmisc(1).
+The resulting formatted string must be no more than 256 characters or will not be printed

 Bang (!) 命令 [documention](https://www.gnu.org/software/bash/manual/html_node/Event-Designators.html#Event-Designators)

 * `!!` or `!-1` : 执行上一条命令 Run the last command-name